MaxRemyDev/DONT-COMMIT-JUST-SAVE/README.md

 - Works with all git commands (VS Code UI, terminal, external git clients)
 - Quick insert button in Source Control view to add "DONT COMMIT JUST SAVE" message
 - Reset button to safely remove DONT COMMIT JUST SAVE commits while preserving other commits
+- Reset history tracking with ability to undo recent resets
+- Warning dialog with detailed risk explanation before reset operations
+- Detailed operation logs with command history and execution times
+- Show Details button to view operation logs for reset and restore operations
+- Automatic blocking of operations that would cause conflicts
+- Smart detection of merge conflicts and patch failures
+- Detailed error messages with conflict locations
 - No configuration needed

 ## Usage